sdroege/gstreamer-rs/docs/gstreamer-rtsp-server/docs.md

 # Returns

-the `RTSPAddress` of `self` or `None` when the address could be reserved. `RTSPAddress::free` after usage.
+the `RTSPAddress` of `self` or `None` when the address could not be reserved. `RTSPAddress::free` after usage.
 <!-- trait RTSPStreamExt::fn seekable -->
 Checks whether the individual `self` is seekable.

+Feature: `v1_14`

 # Returns